 clean_word_method = "lemmatise")

-#> Warning: Invalid .internal.selfref detected and fixed by taking a (shallow) copy of the data.table so that := can add this new column by reference.
-At an earlier point, this data.table has been copied by R (or was created manually using structure() or similar).
+#> Warning: A shallow copy of this data.table was taken so that := can add or remove 2 columns by reference.
+At an earlier point, this data.table was copied by R (or was created manually using structure() or similar).
 Avoid names<- and attr<- which in R currently (and oddly) may copy the whole data.table.
 Use set* syntax instead to avoid copying: ?set, ?setnames and ?setattr.
+It's also not unusual for data.table-agnostic packages to produce tables affected by this issue.
 If this message doesn't help, please report your use case to the data.table issue tracker so the root cause can be fixed or this message improved.

 temporal_networks_with_names[[1]]